DarkGhostHunter/Laraguard/README.md

 This packages adds a **Contract** to detect in a **per-user basis** if it should use Two Factor Authentication.
 It includes a custom **view** and a **listener** to handle the Two Factor authentication itself during login attempts.

-It is not invasive, but you can go full manual if you want.
+This package was made to be the less invasive possible, but you can go full manual if you want.

 ## Usage